 “This book deserves a place in every bedtime routine.
 In Search of the Sandman delivers on its promise and helps our little ones to close their eyes and welcome sleep.”

 “I LOVE this new children's book!
 It's a lovely new take on the gingerbread man story filled with people of all shades of the rainbow.”

 Erin Zellner, very happy customer

 About the Author/Illustrator

-In 2018, I was awarded a McKnight Foundation funded Metropolitan Regional Arts Council Next Step Fund grant to reach new communities and markets in support of current and future children's book projects.
+I'm a 2018 & 2021 award recipient of the McKnight Foundation funded Metropolitan Regional Arts Council Next Step Fund grant in support of my work as a children's book author/illustrator.

 Beyond children’s literature, I have created community artwork for the Black Lives Matter street mural and Metro Transit buses and shelters in Minneapolis; and produced a virtual story time video series for the Ramsey County Library.

 In 2020, I was included in the list of 10 of Minneapolis’ Most Innovative Black Entrepreneurs and Makers by Meet Minneapolis.